yeokiwi/orin_setup/README.md

 For example, with jetson-agx-orin-devkit, root file system (APP) is the final partition before secondary_gpt.
 If the APP is resized to maximum allowed size, the allocation_attribute of APP partition in Linux_for_Tegra/bootloader/t186ref/cfg/flash_t234_qspi_sdmmc.xml must be updated from 0x8 to 0x808.

-Use the following command to clone image:
+Use the following command to clone image to AGX Orin:

 sudo ./flash.sh -r jetson-agx-orin-devkit mmcblk0p1